kshetline/tubular_time_tzdb/README.md

   Countries: US
 ```

-A trailing asterisk `*` indication a transition into Daylight Saving Time.
+A trailing asterisk `*` indicates a transition into Daylight Saving Time.

 • `includeLeaps`: This option adds leap second information to binary output files.
 Leap seconds are always included in the JSON, JavaScript, and TypeScript formats regardless of this option.